iter8-tools/docs/docs/tutorials/chaos/slo-validation-chaos.md

-# SLO Validation with Chaos Injection
+# Chaos Injection with SLOs

 Perform a joint Iter8 and [LitmusChaos](https://litmuschaos.io/) experiment.
 This joint experiment enables you to verify if an app continues to be resilient (satisfies SLOs) in the midst of chaos (pod kill).